wp_mail_succeeded

 *

-* @param array $mail_data An array containing the email recipient(s), subject, message, headers, and attachments.
+* @param array $mail_data An array containing the email recipient(s), subject, message, headers, attachments, and embeds.

 *